sgaliamov/ergo-layouts/readme.md

 1. Support for modern English only.

-    For that purpose I used technical literature of approximately 10,000,000 characters to do comparisons.
+    For that purpose I used technical literature of approximately 10,000,000 characters in total to do comparisons.
     [Statistics](docs/statistics.md) that I collected slightly differs from that you can get using "Alice's Adventures in Wonderland" or "Moby Dick or The Whale".
     It's fine for me, because, to my shame, I do not plan to write such kind of texts.